rsdoiel/antenna/archives/2025/north_america_2025.10.md

 ---

 ## Food inflation was 0% last month.
-But people who eat aren’t feeling relief.
+But people aren’t feeling relief.

 date: 2025-03-12, from: Market Place